octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Optional

-An optional value is a data structure that can hold a value (of a given type).
+An optional value is a data structure that can hold a value (of a given type) which can be not assigned yet.
 The optional value has two states: it is defined as `NONE` if no value is assigned and can be defined as `SOME` if a value has been assigned.

-When defining an optional value, the type of value must be specified.
+When defining an optional value, the type of value must be specified (e.g. `option int`).

+The `IF_SOME` instruction allows to check and retrieve the value if it has been assigned.

-The `SOME` instruction packs a value as an optional value.
+The `SOME` instruction packs a value as an optional value (i.e. allows to create an _option_ type with an assigned value).

 The `NONE` instruction specifies the absence of value.
 It requires that the type of value that can be held be specified.